vdemeester/xmonad-config/README.md

 * Heavily use of Prompt and ScratchPad (using a customized version of the ScratchPadKeys module from pbrisbin)
 * Topic usage (replacement of workspace)
+  Lots of topics, and most of them with a custom layout (and default application)
 * Per-workspace layout and more default layout than stock ones

 ### Modules